flash-oss/medici/README.md

         { session }
       );

-      // Avoid spending more than the wallet has if (balanceAfter.balance < 0) {
+      // Avoid spending more than the wallet has.
+      // Reject the ACID transaction by throwing this exception. if (balanceAfter.balance < 0) {
         throw new Error("Not enough balance in wallet.");
       }

-      // MongoDB Performance Tuning (2021), p.
+      // ISBN: 978-1-4842-6879-7.
+MongoDB Performance Tuning (2021), p.
 217
       // Reduce the Chance of Transient Transaction Errors by moving the
       // contentious statement to the end of the transaction.